 A case in point is grano arso.
 This flour is most often used in southern Italy, especially Puglia and Basilicata, to make orecchiette pasta (ear-shaped) flour and water pasta.
 Grano arso is a burnt, black flour.

 In the past after wheat was harvested and the fields burnt in preparation for the next year‘s planting the poor managed to gather remnants of flour from the fields, blackened from the burning, and used it to make orecchiette pasta.
 Sometimes remnants of burnt bread flour gathered from communal ovens was also used to make pasta.

 Nowadays there’s a romantic vision surrounding grano arso and orecchiette made with this flour.
 Often people roast flour to achieve a product similar to the original grano arso.
 It’s one of many examples of romanticizing the past and embracing the painful past as a beloved culinary tradition.

-One chapter of the book Chewing the Fat talks about coffee and coffee surrogates like coffee made from orzo (barley), and coffee made from other lesser known and less appealing surrogates like roasted beans, acorns and almost anything that could be roasted and produce a hot, black liquid.
-In many cases people from the fascist era had never even tasted coffee but they nonetheless aspired to drink something that resembled it.
+One chapter of the book talks about coffee and coffee surrogates like coffee made from orzo (barley), and coffee made from other lesser known and less appealing surrogates like roasted beans, acorns and almost anything that could be roasted and produce a hot, black liquid.
+In many cases women from the WWII fascist era had never even tasted coffee but they nonetheless aspired to drink something that resembled it.
 Now coffee is widely available yet often people choose to drink the now romanticized coffee surrogate, barley coffee.